 2. “I’m not strong enough.”

-Starting at a very young age, we’re bombarded with language like “Don’t be such a sissy” or “You run like a girl”.
-These phrases are highly damaging to our image of femininity as young women, leading us to aspire to become tougher, more masculine.
+Starting at a very young age, we’re bombarded with language like “Don’t be such a sissy” or “You run like a girl.”
+These phrases are highly damaging to our image of femininity as young women, leading us to aspire to become tougher and more masculine.
 This is compounded as we enter the often-male-dominated workforce, leaving us struggling with being seen as too weak, emotional, or inadequate if we don’t play ball like the boys do.

 But we’re bound to keep losing if we try to out-man men.
 Women do in fact have intrinsic strengths – they’re just different from that of men’s.
 We’re more likely to be in touch with what we’re feeling, we seek out communities of women in which we build one another up, and we can birth and nurture new life.
 When we open our definition of “strength” to new possibilities, we’re able to recognize our wonderful sources of strength that the world couldn’t do without.